davidmeijer/CLM/docs/clm/workflow_steps.md

 Each training fold is internally split into train/validation split of 0.9.
 The trained model and loss files are written out.

+You can optionally warm start the training from an existing checkpoint by supplying `--init_model_file` (or setting `finetune.init_model_file` in the Snakemake config).

 ### sample_molecules_RNN